What You’ll Learn 🎯

 Shaft centerline

-When the Orbit Plot widget is selected, on the left side of the Measure display a tab of settings is available for the configuration of the axis to the user:
+When the Orbit Plot widget is selected, a settings tab appears on the left side of the Measure display, allowing the user to configure the axis.

 Number of ticks - changing the number of ticks will increase them on the Orbit plot accordingly.
 The left picture below shows 5 ticks and the right picture shows 15 ticks: